 Russia’s Peacetime Demographic Crisis: Dimensions, Causes, Implications

-On August 12, 2010, the Hudson Institute and the National Bureau of Asian Research held a panel discussion to mark the launch of Dr. Nicholas Eberstadt’s new report, Russia's Peacetime Demographic Crisis: Dimensions, Causes, Implications (May 2010).
+On August 12, 2010, the Hudson Institute and the National Bureau of Asian Research held a panel discussion to mark the launch of the new report Russia's Peacetime Demographic Crisis: Dimensions, Causes, Implications (May 2010) by Nicholas Eberstadt.
 This event featured a keynote presentation from Dr. Eberstadt, followed by discussion with S. Enders Wimbush (Hudson Institute) and Fiona Hill (Brookings Institution).
 NBR Senior Associate Roy Kamphausen served as moderator for the discussion.

 Download Event Video (Quicktime)